SS-T: 2010 Adhesives

 3. Click Open.

-The Automatic connections dialog will open upon import.
+The Automatic connections dialog opens.

 4. Use default gap and penetration tolerances to create automatic connections.